Skip to Content

 How long does homemade toffee last?

-When stored in an airtight container in a cool, dry place, toffee will keep for up to 3 weeks.
+When stored in an airtight container in a cool, dry place, homemade toffee will keep for up to 3 weeks.

 Can I freeze toffee?